 Using hashtags helps you to identify and engage people discussing your topic outside your immediate following.

-Twitter’s research shows that using hashtags can increase engagement almost 100% for individuals.
+Twitter’s research shows that using hashtags can increase engagement by almost 100% for individuals.

 “Personal story” tweets